absinthe0223/OMALab-Employee-Manual/general-guidelines.md

 ## Serve with humility {#serve-with-humility}

 OMALab will not single-handedly save the world.
-We are ultimately, not that important.
+We are, ultimately, not that important.
 Act accordingly.

 > "We can do no great things, only small things with great love" ~ Mother Teresa